Diogo-Sousa-Rodrigues/Aplicacao_Menu_Fit/README.md

 - Dates: from 15/Oct to 29/Oct, 2 weeks

 - Roles:
-  - Product Owner: Júlio Pacheco
+  - Product Owner: Diogo Rodrigues
-  - Scrum Master: Juliano Babaroca
+  - Scrum Master: Tiago Fernandes

 - To do:
   - US1: As a user, I want to be able to register my basic information on the app, so that I will be able to login next time and it will save my information.